xebialabs/love-demo/gitops/Jenkins/README.md

 Taking into account that devops-as-code provides convenient wrapper for *NIX and Windows systems, it is very easy to using together with different CI tools.

-To integrate devops-as-code into your git flow, please follow this simple steps:
+To integrate devops-as-code into your git flow, please follow these simple steps:

 1) Add wrappers to your project.
 You can either copy/paste them from another project, or execute `xl wrapper` command in the root of your project to generate them.
 2) Define devops-as-code YAML in your project's directory.